LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 #### 1.3.2.
 Terms about Entities
 {: #terms-about-entities}

-* Entity: An entity is any resource identified with a URI that we may want to reference or make use of in data set.
-Entities include, but are not limited to, what the are sometimes referred to _authorities_, _controlled vocabulary terms_, or _real world objects (RWOs)_ in library, archives, and museum domains.
+* Entity: An entity is any resource (a thing or a concept) identified with a URI that we may want to reference or make use of in data set.
+Entities include, but are not limited to, what are referred to _authorities_, _controlled vocabulary terms_, or _real world objects (RWOs)_ in library, archives, and museum domains.
 * Entity Metadata Collection: Entities can be grouped based on varying criteria (e.g. subject headings, names, thesaurus, controlled vocabulary).
 The term Entity Metadata Collection will be used as a generic representation of these grouping regardless of type.